How to Calculate True Training Cost

 The Master Formula

 Most vendor calculators and industry benchmarks report only Direct Cost.
-This is why the ATD figure of $1,207 per employee understates the true organisational cost by 40-60% for most programs.
+This is why the ATD 2025 State of the Industry anchor of $1,054 per employee per year understates the true organisational cost by 40 to 60 percent for most programs.

 Direct Cost Components